Uruguay entry requirements for Finland passport holders

 Proof of departure from Uruguay

 Immigration officers at Carrasco Airport routinely ask for a return or onward ticket.
-Have a printed or digital copy ready — they'll check it before stamping you in.
+Have a printed or digital copy ready — they check this before stamping you in.

 Recommended